 Excessive tardiness is not professional behavior and does not indicate that the student will be able to achieve success after graduation.
 The Institute wishes to help the student create a pattern of success in the workplace after graduation by enforcing a tardiness policy during attendance.
-Any student arriving after the schedule class start time is considered to be tardy.
+Any student arriving after the schedule class start time is tardy.
 The instructor may choose to disallow students to enter classroom after class has begun until the first schedule break time.
-Tardy students shall report to the Campus Director/Director of Education for assignments until classroom entry is allowed.